stormpath/express-stormpath/docs/source/register.rst

 -----------------------------------

-We're going to take advantage of the default registration form that is available to you in the Stormpath Angular SDK
+We're going to take advantage of the default registration form that is available to you in the Stormpath Angular SDK.

 Open the file ``client/app/register/register.html`` and then replace it's contents with this::